Why fecal egg counts and targeted deworming will benefit your horse and maybe even your wallet:

 The current recommendation is to use a strategy called targeted or selective deworming.
 Fecal egg counts (FEC) are used to identify horses with a high parasite burden (high egg shedders) and only those horses are treated.
 Research has shown that the major benefit to this strategy is to slow down the progression of resistance in the worm population.
 Targeted deworming is also better for the environment, prevents unnecessary medication of horses, and may even save you money in the long run.

-For those 50-60% of adult horses with low egg counts (200 eggs per gram or less), twice yearly deworming with an ivermectin-praziquantel product is sufficient.
+For those 65-75% of adult horses with low egg counts (500 eggs per gram or less), twice yearly deworming, once in the spring with an ivermectin product and again in the fall with an ivermectin-praziquantel product.
 The main reason we recommend treating these horses is that tapeworms will not show up on fecal egg counts.
 Praziquantel is effective against tapeworms.

-That leaves another 25% of horses that are high egg shedders.
-These horses are responsible for about 80% of the total egg contamination on a farm and may need to be treated 4-5 times per year.
+That leaves another 25% of horses that are high egg shedders (501 eggs per gram or higher).
+These horses are responsible for about 80% of the total egg contamination on a farm and may need to be treated 3-4 times per year.

 ** Many of you use a daily feed through dewormer such as Strongid C. We strongly recommend performing fecal egg counts on these horses as resistance to Strongid is well documented and often these horses have a high parasite burden.
 Additionally, research suggests that daily dewormers are contributing to resistance in the worm population.